hltcoe/stretcher/README.md

 ### Zip File
 A single zip file can be used as a source.
 The files in the zip file must be named `id.comm`.
+The files must be in the root of the archive or in a single directory under the root.
 Modifications to the zip file while running are unlikely to be reflected in the served communications.

 ## Filters